Rajasthan HC acquits all accused in deadly 2008 Jaipur blasts | Law-Order

 The BJP has targeted the Ashok Gehlot government over the investigation by the ATS in the case, saying the judgment cast doubt on the prosecution by the state.

 ''The Rajasthan High Court has acquitted all the accused.
 The acquittal in such a big crime raises doubts on the prosecution of the Ashok Gehlot government.
 The manner in which the evidence was presented by the ATS creates doubts.
-I think this is the height of appeasement of the Congress government,'' he said.
+I think this is the height of appeasement of the Congress government,'' former BJP state president Satish Poonia said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)